With ArcGIS Pro, you can use Open Geospatial Consortium (OGC) services that are available on the web, such as WMS and WMTS services.

 The layer name shown may not be the same as what is in the Contents pane and on the General tab.
 This is because the text used for the layer name on the Source tab is taken from the <Name> tag in the WMS service capabilities file, which is the file used to describe the service.
 However, ArcGIS Pro uses the more descriptive <Title> tag from the capabilities file to populate the layer name for the Contents pane and the General tab.

 You can get information about each WMS sublayer from the service layer properties Layers tab.
-Choose Select the sublayers to include and hover in the List of all layers or the Ordered sublayer to include list of the WMS service sublayers.
+Choose Select the sublayers to include and hover in the List of all layers section or the Ordered sublayer to include list of the WMS service sublayers.
 You can view the capabilities of the sublayer: whether the layer supports Identify, whether a legend is available for the sublayer, the default coordinate system, and a list of server-supported coordinate systems for this particular sublayer.

 Identify features from a WMS layer